 Schools of public health do not only deliver public health education at academic level and produce scientific public health research, which can compete at international level.
 The schools also offer scientific, educational and training networks at national and international levels, supported by ASPHER.
-The schools deliver advice in public health questions, including scientific evidence of intervention effectiveness, acceptance and ethical acceptability, to national, subnational and local public health authorities, so that they assist in analysing and setting priorities as concerns: (i) present and future challenges in population health and health systems; (ii) the implementation of public health strategies.
+The schools deliver advice in public health questions, including scientific evidence of intervention effectiveness, acceptance and ethical acceptability, to national, subnational and local public health authorities, so that they assist in analysing and setting priorities as concerns: (i) present and future challenges in population health and health systems; (ii) the implementation of public health best practices; (iii) the development and implementation of goal-oriented public health strategies.
 In a wider sense, the schools function as knowledge centres and offer public health information, knowledge, and support for politicians, other professionals and the general public.